EvaSeidlmayer/orcid-for-wikidata/README.md

 *******************************
-### 3. Combining information on publications in Wikidata and authors
+### 3. Check for existing author items of publications in Wikidata

 Take the file we produced in step 2. containig all the publications listed in wikidata indicated by an existing Q-Nr.
 For every article-Q-Nr we request the public Wikidata-API if there is already an author indicated.